alsamzu/HR-System/nodestory/readme.txt

 NODE PACKAGE MANAGER
 It is a bunch of command line tools that can help us install third party packages/modules eg Express it is code that someOne else has written jst like bootsrap in css

+HTTP METHODS
+i) GET:Request made when we type a url into an address bar

+ii) POST: Request made When we post data to a server.
+E.g When we post data from a web form to a server.

+iii) DELETE
+iv) PUT